 Meaning:

-Holter Monitoring is a non-invasive cardiac test that continuously records the heart’s electrical activity over an extended period, usually 24 to 48 hours.
-A small portable device is worn during normal daily activities to capture heart rhythm patterns that may not be detected during a routine ECG.
+Holter Monitoring is a non-invasive diagnostic test that continuously records the heart’s electrical activity over an extended period, usually 24 to 48 hours or longer.
+A small portable device is worn during normal daily activities to detect heart rhythm abnormalities that may not appear during a routine ECG.

 Causes:

-Holter monitoring is advised when symptoms such as palpitations, dizziness, fainting spells, irregular heartbeat, or unexplained fatigue are present.
-It is also useful for detecting intermittent arrhythmias, monitoring known heart rhythm disorders, or evaluating the effectiveness of ongoing cardiac treatment.
+Holter monitoring is recommended when patients experience symptoms such as palpitations, dizziness, fainting, unexplained fatigue, or irregular heartbeat.
+It is also used to evaluate suspected arrhythmias, monitor known rhythm disorders, or assess the effectiveness of ongoing cardiac treatment.

 Prevention: